The Experts (1989 film): Reception

 The Experts was a massive box office bomb; its budget was estimated at $13 million and domestic box office was only $169,203.
 Paramount executives had initially planned a wide release for the film but were so horrified with how bad the final version was, they scaled back the theatrical rollout to less than 100 theatres.
 The studio also pulled all of its advertising plans and put no effort into convincing theatres to keep the movie for more than a few weeks.

 The film was panned by critics.

-Jack Sommersby from "eFilm Critic" wrote: "No, The Experts isn't likely to inspire world peace or serve as a building block for the cure for diabetes, but it goes down well enough and never makes the mistake of having Travis or Wendell "mature" for the sole sake of doing so, and that's what makes them such a consistently-winning pair of heroes you can happily get behind."
+Jack Sommersby from eFilm Critic wrote: "No, The Experts isn't likely to inspire world peace or serve as a building block for the cure for diabetes, but it goes down well enough and never makes the mistake of having Travis or Wendell 'mature' for the sole sake of doing so, and that's what makes them such a consistently-winning pair of heroes you can happily get behind."
+At the 10th Golden Raspberry Awards, John Travolta was nominated for the Golden Raspberry Award for Worst Actor of the Decade for his performances in this film, Perfect, Staying Alive and Two of a Kind.